 By the way, if these questions feel weird it’s because dominant culture and white supremacy thrive on keeping us out of our bodies.
 Staying in touch with one’s inner state as you go through the motions of your job is an antiracist pivot.

-So back to the process of receiving feedback… most of us don’t practice stepping into discomfort, so we are not ready to receive feedback, or take in any information that questions our world view.
+So back to the process of receiving feedback in your organization… most of us don’t practice stepping into discomfort, so we are not ready to receive feedback, or take in any information that questions our world view.

 Being Open to Feedback Allows us to See Racism

 Everyday racism is perpetuated through a veil of ignorance.
 Those in charge often can’t see what’s not working, and need the input of people of color and folks not in management to participate in naming challenges and designing antiracist pivots.
 We can work together to name it, then tame it!